sharmainec/tp/docs/UserGuide.md

 The following section gives an in-depth overview of all general commands in LingoGO! that can be used in both [List mode](#list-mode) and [Slideshow mode](#slideshow-mode).
 If you are a new user, you may also want to refer to the [Command format](#command-format) and
-[Flashcard format](#flashcard-format) sections above for a breakdown on LingoGO!'s command and flashcard formats.
+[Flashcard format](#flashcard-format) sections above for a breakdown of LingoGO!'s command and flashcard formats.

 ### Viewing help: `help`